Klemet/ForestRoadNetworkPluginForQGIS/Documentation/README.txt

  To use the plugin, install QGIS v.3.0 minimum, and use the plugin repository to install the plugin.

- Once installed, it can be found in the category "Vector", or via searching in the toolbox (Name : "Forest Road Network Creation")
+ Once installed, it can be found in the category "Vector", or via searching in the toolbox (Name : "Forest Road Network Plugin")

  Each of the algorithms in the plugin have different inputs, described in their corresponding interface in detail.
+More detailed information can be found on github at https://github.com/Klemet/ForestRoadNetworkPluginForQGIS

  2) WARNINGS